Mike Chisholm is an independent artist-photographer, based in Southampton, UK.

 His blog, IDIOTIC HAT, is widely read and regarded by many as a must-read source of photographic inspiration, ironic wisdom and amusement.

-STATEMENT (read out at the opening of the exhibition A Tourist From Mars , Innsbruck, Austria, 5/6/2014):
+STATEMENT (read out in a German translation at the opening of the exhibition A Tourist From Mars , Innsbruck, Austria, 5/6/2014):

 Good evening, inhabitants of Earth, and greetings from Mars!